-Karen Hudgins is Marketing Specialist with Sane Solutions, the makers of NetTracker analytics software.
+Karen Hudgins is a marketing specialist with Sane Solutions, the makers of NetTracker analytics software.
 She responded, “We applaud Google’s entrance into the web analytics market.
-As more reputable companies engage in offering web analytics services and products, this further exemplifies the importance of website analysis, and increases the market’s awareness of web analytics.
-In turn, this expands the market for all web analytics companies, especially those offering enterprise web analytics solutions”.
+As more reputable companies engage in offering web analytics services and products, this further exemplifies the importance of website analysis and increases the market’s awareness of web analytics.
+In turn, this expands the market for all web analytics companies, especially those offering enterprise web analytics solutions.”

-Mini Peiris, the senior director of project management for NetSuite, had similarly positive things to say about Google Analytics, but noted some of the limitations.
 “Google’s offering allows businesses to analyze their site traffic and provides some valuable insight.
-However to truly grow an online retail business, it is important to tie web analytics through to revenue and close the loop.
-These kinds of revenue-based metrics allow businesses to make decisions based on total ROI rather than just traffic or overall percentage conversion.
-It is understandable why they (Google) chose to make it free since it does not offer the revenue-based metrics that truly benefit a company’s top and bottom lines.”
+However, to truly grow an online retail business, it is important to tie web analytics through to revenue and close the loop.
+These revenue-based metrics allow businesses to make decisions based on total ROI rather than just traffic or overall percentage conversion.
+It is understandable why they [Google] chose to make it free since it does not offer the revenue-based metrics that truly benefit a company’s top and bottom lines.”